-The panel discussion brought the highlight of this year’s Moulding Expo to the digital stage.
+The panel discussion brought the highlight of the last Moulding Expo to the digital stage.
 Renowned drivers of innovation in the industry presented their future oriented tool and production concepts.
 They were to be showcased live at the cancelled Moulding Expo 2021 covering a broad range from the triple family tool through to foil-back moulding, foamed components from recycled materials, sensor technology in Mould Monitoring and innovations in particle foam processing with 3D-printed tools.

 Innovations from the Plastics Technology Centre

 The Road of Tooling Innovation presents tool and production concepts of the future

 Progress thrives on cooperation.
 In an industry that has to prove itself in a strong international competition, it is especially important to think across the boundaries of one’s own development department in order to generate benefit for the users.
 This can be achieved by regarding several steps of the process chain as a whole - and more and more by cooperating.
 The Road of Tooling Innovation reflects exactly this approach: Selected international tool making champions present themselves together with renowned makers of injection moulding machines.
 The special show was expected to be the highlight of Moulding Expo 2021 showcasing state-of-the-art production concepts in action.
 Due to the Corona pandemic, the exhibition concept can only be realised in 2023, but individual projects will be presented to the public in the run-up to the event.

 To know the outcome before the production has even started - simulations can predict how processes are going to run: with more and more precision and for more and more processes.
 This also applies to melting processes in injection moulding.
 Three enterprises joined their respective competences to create a simulation process that can predict the course of an injection moulding process as close to the process in reality as possible and thus being able to adjust the procedure optimally.